Castillo de San Marcos: Second United States period

+Preservation

-In 1924, the fort was designated as a National Monument.
+In 1924, Fort Marion was designated as a National Monument.
 In 1933 it was transferred to the National Park Service from the War Department.

 In 1942, in honor of its Spanish heritage, Congress authorized renaming the fort as Castillo de San Marcos.

+In 1964 the Castillo figured in the civil rights movement, when the "Freedom Tree" on the fort green became a gathering place for demonstrators who were not welcome across the street on what was state or private property in the age of segregation.
+The demonstrations in St. Augustine, led by Robert Hayling, Hosea Williams, and Martin Luther King played an important role in bringing about passage of the landmark Civil Rights Act of 1964, one of the two great legislative accomplishments of the movement.

-As an historic property of the National Park Service, the National Monument was listed on the National Register of Historic Places (NRHP) on October 15, 1966.
+As a historic property of the National Park Service, the National Monument was listed on the National Register of Historic Places (NRHP) on October 15, 1966.
 The National Park Service manages the Castillo together with Fort Matanzas National Monument.
 In 1975, the Castillo was designated an Historic Civil Engineering Landmark by the American Society of Civil Engineers.

 Since being transferred to the Park Service, the Castillo has become a popular tourist attraction.
 It occupies 2.5 acre in downtown St. Augustine, Florida.

 In popular culture

 The fort has been featured on many television shows including Monumental Mysteries and Ghost Adventures, as well as the 1951 film Distant Drums.